-On its turn, a creature occupying a space containing a teleporter can teleport to the nearest unoccupied teleporter as an immediate action before or after any other action or during movement.
-To determine the nearest unoccupied teleporter, count through walls and other terrain.
+On its turn, a creature occupying a space containing a teleporter can teleport to the nearest unoccupied teleporter as an immediate action before or after any other action, or during movement.
+To determine the nearest unoccupied teleporter, use the rules for movement triggers (count through walls and terrain, Page 7).